calvinpete/Store-Manager/README.md

 The app is deployed on this [link](https://store-manager17.herokuapp.com/)

+## API endpoints

+The endpoints can be tested using postman on this [link](https://www.getpostman.com/collections/35e40c8738ca0faf798e)

 ## Built With

 * [Python 3.6.3](https://www.python.org/) - General Purpose Language
 * [Flask](http://flask.pocoo.org/) - Python Micro Web Framework

 ## Authors

 Calvin Tinka